basuhoward/krigsvold.org/_posts/2025-02-01-count-of-krigsvold-fellowship-supports-conservation-research.md

 **Count of Krigsvold Fellowship Supports Conservation Research**

-Peter I Island, Westarctica &emdash; The Count of Krigsvold, in partnership with the Grand Duchy of Westarctica, proudly announces the establishment of the Count of Krigsvold Fellowship.
+Peter I Island, Westarctica--The Count of Krigsvold, in partnership with the Grand Duchy of Westarctica, proudly announces the establishment of the Count of Krigsvold Fellowship.
 This annual award provides a \$1,000 grant to support graduate students conducting research in climate change and global conservation.

 Open to Master's and PhD students worldwide, the Fellowship reflects